Developers community number 1 connection string reference

 "IMEX=1;" tells the driver to always read "intermixed" (numbers, dates, strings etc) data columns as text.
 Note that this option might affect excel sheet write access negative.

-SQL syntax "SELECT * FROM [sheet1$]".
+SQL syntax "SELECT [Column Name One], [Column Name Two] FROM [Sheet One$]".
 I.e. excel worksheet name followed by a "$" and wrapped in "[" "]" brackets.

 Check out the [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Jet\4.0\Engines\Excel] located registry REG_DWORD "TypeGuessRows".
 That's the key to not letting Excel use only the first 8 rows to guess the columns data type.
 Set this value to 0 to scan all rows.
 This might hurt performance.
+Please also note that adding the IMEX=1 option might cause the IMEX feature to set in after just 8 rows.
+Use IMEX=0 instead to be sure to force the registry TypeGuessRows=0 (scan all rows) to work.

 If the Excel workbook is protected by a password, you cannot open it for data access, even by supplying the correct password with your connection string.
 If you try, you receive the following error message: "Could not decrypt file."